jmargutt/solid-wiki/README.md

-# margu-wiki: an LLM-Wiki for Policy & Guidelines
+# solid-wiki: an LLM-Wiki for Policy & Guidelines

 AI-generated notes from a conversation with Claude.